Luang Prabang: World War II

 The town was the scene of events during and in the aftermath of World War II and it was occupied by foreign countries during the war (Vichy France, Thailand, Imperial Japan, Free France, and Nationalist China).
 Initially the Vichy French controlled the city and lost it to Thai forces following the Franco-Thai War of 1940–1941.
 On 9 March 1945, a nationalist group declared Laos once more independent, with Luang Prabang as its capital and on 7 April 1945 2 battalions of Japanese troops occupied the city.
 The Japanese attempted to force Sisavang Vong (the King of Luang Prabang) to declare Laotian independence and on 8 April he instead simply declared an end to Laos' status as a French protectorate.
 The King then secretly sent Prince Kindavong to represent Laos to the Allied forces and Sisavang Vatthana as representative to the Japanese.
 Following Japan's surrender to the Allies, Free French forces were sent to reoccupy Laos and entered Luang Prabang on 25 August, at which time the King assured the French that Laos remained a French colonial protectorate.
 In September the Chinese Nationalist forces arrived to receive the surrender of the remaining Japanese forces and set about buying up the Laotian opium crop.

 Laotian Civil War

 In April and May 1946, the French attempted to recapture Laos by using paratroops to retake Vientiane and Luang Prabang and drive Phetsarath and the Lao Issara ministers out of Laos and into Thailand and Vietnam.
-During the First Indochina War, the Viet Minh and Pathet Lao forces attempted to capture the city in 1953 and 1954, but French forces stopped them before they could reach it.
+During the First Indochina War, the Viet Minh and Pathet Lao forces attempted to capture the city in 1953 and 1954, and French forces stopped them before they could reach it.